"Maastricht University belongs to the top PhD programs in the world with high internationally recognized standards".

 NEW SHE Dissertation Award

 In our school, we have about 10 PhD candidates each year that defend their PhD Thesis.
 Many of these theses are of very high scientific quality.
 To honor our PhD candidates and to celebrate scientific progress in health professions education it has been decided to offer an annual SHE Dissertation Award for the best PhD thesis defended in a particular year.
-A jury has studied all theses that were defended in 2017 and, after careful consideration, selected one thesis for the SHE Dissertation Award 2017.
-The winner was announced at the SHE Gathering, which will be organized parallel to the AMEE conference in Basel, on Monday, August 27, early in the evening.
-We congratulate Chris Harrison with this great achievement.
-The next winner of the SHE Dissertation Award 2018. will be announced at AMEE 2019 in Vienna
+A jury has studied all theses that were defended in 2018 and, after careful consideration, selected one thesis for the SHE Dissertation Award 2018.
+The winner was announced at the SHE Gathering, which was organized parallel to the AMEE conference in Vienna.
+We congratulate Alina Smirnova with this great achievement.
+The next winner of the SHE Dissertation Award 2019. will be announced at AMEE 2020 in Glasgow

 - SHE Publications 2017